Judicial Clerkship Externship

 To view the latest brochure article, click here

 IN THE JUDICIAL CLERKSHIP EXTERNSHIP, students work as part-time law clerks under the supervision of local, state, and federal trial and appellate judges in Missouri and Illinois.
 Students conduct extensive legal research; draft legal memoranda for cases before the courts; and observe hearings, trials, and other court proceedings.
 They receive structured, hands-on exposure to civil and criminal litigation from the judicial perspective.
 Students also develop advanced legal research and writing skills, participate in the judicial decision-making process, and critically observe practitioners and judges.
 Judicial Clerkship Externship Externs are uniquely qualified and prepared for judicial clerkships after graduation.
-Charles W. Bobinette, adjunct professor and former judge, oversees this program.
+Bob Kuhen, Associate Dean for Clinical Education; Professor of Law and Director, oversees this program.

 STUDENTS: Click here to view information about the Judicial Clerkship Externship.
 This handout provides general information that will be helpful for you to know before registering.